oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
 -- Section 2: Helper Functions (For RLS Policies)
--- These functions are defined with `SECURITY DEFINER` to safely access tables -- that the calling user might not have direct access to.
+-- These functions are defined with `SECURITY DEFINER` and a fixed `search_path` to prevent -- hijacking and ensure they safely access tables.
 -- ================================================================================================

 -- Function to get the role of the currently authenticated user.